aamirv/photo-cleaner/README.md

 The main one to use is `[7] - full process a directory`.

+You can also do `[3] Walk directory and full process]`, which will walk through each directory and full process.
+You can skip directories as you will be asked about each one.

 When you are asked to upload a directory, then, do not escape characters, just type it out: